Skip to main content

 Do not cut the sting site or attempt to suck out venom.
 Do not apply a tourniquet.
 Do not apply alcohol or strong antiseptics directly to the wound — soap and water is sufficient.
 These outdated remedies cause more harm than the sting itself.

-Keeping Scorpions Out of Your Spanish Home
+How Do You Keep Scorpions Out of Your Spanish Home?

 Prevention is entirely achievable.
 Scorpions are not like cockroaches in Spain, which exploit an entire underground drain network.
 Scorpions come from the immediate surroundings of your property, and the entry points are relatively easy to identify and block.